 Early registration: Meeting only (before 7 August 2019) = US$300 (ZAR4500) per person

 Early registration: Meeting + Field trip (before 7 August 2019) = US$995 (ZAR14800) per person

 Late registration (8 August – 30 September 2019) = US$380 (ZAR5700) per person

-This includes the Welcome Reception, dinners, teas and lunches, and shuttle service from ORT International Airport in Johannesburg to Future Africa (and back to airport).
-The post-meeting field trip is NOT included in the registration fees.
+Registration fees include the Welcome Reception, dinners, teas and lunches, and shuttle service from ORT International Airport in Johannesburg to Future Africa (and back to airport).
+The post-meeting field trip includes accommodation, meals and transport.

 After online registration you will be sent a confirmation email, followed by instructions on how to pay the registration and field trip fees.

 Venue and Accommodation

 The meeting will be held at the newly opened facilities of the Future Africa Campus of the University of Pretoria, in Pretoria, South Africa.
 This is a beautiful facility with a modern conference venue and multiple breakaway discussion rooms.
 The facility has specifically been designed to provide an environment for leading scientists and scholars from around the world to engage and address global challenges, and will thus be the ideal venue for the IUFRO Biocontrol meeting.

 We have reserved accommodation at Future Africa for 5-8 November at a good rate, ZAR900pp for bed and breakfast (= approx. US$65).
 The accommodation is just a few minutes walk from the meeting venue.